 Data Management Services:

-The RDA unit’s database manager is Lisa Hallberg (100% FTE; email).
-Lisa joined RDA in 2010 and has over 15 years' experience in database application development, both in academia and the public sector.
+The RDA unit’s research database engineer is Lisa Hallberg (100% FTE; email).
+Lisa joined RDA in 2010 and has over 20 years' experience in database application development, both in academia and the public sector.
 She has extensive experience in web application development, including server configuration and administration, database management, application architecture and user interface design for desktop, web and mobile devices.
 In her role as database manager she develops customized data collection and retrieval methodology for novel or existing instruments, including web-based forms, paper forms that use optical capture software to input data, and programs to validate data accuracy, automate scoring, and extract data.

 In addition, the RDA also provides secure data storage by hosting and managing a HIPAA-compliant, encrypted, secure web server for online data collection and a HIPAA-compliant database server for data storage.
 RDA’s servers are securely housed in the University of Kansas’ central IT Services, including redundant backups, both physical and firewall-based security, regular security audits, and disaster recovery plans.